Snow Day: Small World Play – Polar Play

 Polar Animals

 Polar animals flash cards.
-Can be used in so many ways, introducing new vocabulary, print two copies and make into Montessori three part cards.
+These can be used in so many ways.
+Introducing new vocabulary, print two copies and make into Montessori three part cards.
 Use to help children sort between North and South poles.

 Brilliant Polar Books to Share